filemanager1/Hackintosh-OpenCore-EFI-Dell-Inspiron-3542/README.md

 	* You can even turn off the backlight completely

 ## What doesn't work or has issues
+* DRM
+	* Anything that relies on hardware DRM doesn't work
 * Wi-Fi
 	* Network speed is halved, Wi-Fi icon always shows poor reception no matter how close you're to the access point.
 * Bluetooth